 Warren Logan is a Music Theatre graduate of the University of Ballarat Arts Academy.
 Highlights from drama school include Oklahoma!
 (Jud Fry), Rhinoceros (Jean), and his self-devised cabaret Fat Boys Don't Cry performed at Melbourne's renowned cabaret venue, The Butterfly Club.
 Since graduating, Warren has acted in music videos for Australian artists Something for Kate, Simon Imrei and Michael Waugh.
 Other stage highlights include A Streetcar Named Desire (Stanley Kowalski), When the Rain Stops Falling (Gabriel Law/Andrew Price), The Glass Menagerie (The Gentleman Caller), The Plow and the Stars (The Covey), The Shape of Things (Adam Sorenson), The Producers (Franz Liebkind) and Footloose (Willard Hewitt) - the latter two performances earning him Music Theatre Guild of Victoria and Lyrebird award nominations.

-As a newcomer to Adelaide, Warren recently made his South Australian theatre debut performing in Oklahoma! on a Farm (Jud Fry).
-He looks forward to performing the role of Nicky in HMC's upcoming production of Avenue Q.
+As a newcomer to Adelaide, Warren made his South Australian theatre debut in 2018 performing the role of Jud Fry in Oklahoma!
+On a Farm for Emma Knights Productions.
+He also recently performed the role of Nicky in Hills Musical Company's award winning production of Avenue Q.

 Warren is the Artistic Director of Not The Worst Productions.

 As a child, you could always find William screaming into his SingStar microphone and dancing to High School Musical.
 These habits evolved into Williams love for singing and dancing.
 William was very slow to get into the musical theatre world, only finding his love for musicals when he was 16 when his best friend Arianne showed him a little musical called The Book of Mormon.